AlphaChaosCTF/alphachaosctf.github.io/_posts/picoctf-2018/2020-11-25-heres-johnny..md

 Failed Login!
 ```

 The challenge mentions that these are important looking linux files and then gives us the two files, `passwd` and `shadow`.
-IF you don't immediately recognise these file names then you'll need to do a bit of searching to see that they are part of how users and protected passwords are stored on linux systems.
+If you don't immediately recognise these file names then you'll need to do a bit of searching to see that they are part of how users and protected passwords are stored on linux systems.

 The last piece of information for this challenge comes from the hint, that refers to trying again and again and also cryptically mentions the word "rockyou".
 In this case the reference to try and try again is a hint that we need to brute force the possible passwords, and `rockyou` is the name of one of the most famous password lists, and is included on popular security distros such as Kali or Parrot.